Coherent photoproduction of $\rho^0, \omega$ and excited vector mesons in ultraperipheral PbPb collisions: Introduction

 The $\rho$ parameters can be determined very precisely in PbPb collisions with the LHCb detector, making use of a large sample of about 20 million dipion events in UPC that has good invariant-mass resolution and is essentially free of background.
 This is due to the excellent tracking reconstruction and particle identification of the LHCb detector and the fact that in UPC, the transverse momentum, \pt, being the Fourier transform of the impact parameter, is very small.

 Although dominated by the $\rhoz$ meson and interference with nonresonantly-produced dipions, a precise measurement of the dipion spectrum allows other resonances to be identified.
 Interference between the $\rhoz$ and $\omega$ mesons, which was observed in AuAu collisions by the STAR collaboration~\cite{STAR:2017enh}, in $ep$ collisions by the H1 collaboration~\cite{H1:2020lzc}, and in $p$Pb collisions by the CMS collaboration~\cite{CMS:2019awk}, is seen allowing the differential cross-section for $\omega$ production in UPC to be measured.
 The dipion spectrum also indicates the presence of other particles, likely to be excited $\rhoz$ mesons.
+In Ref.~\cite{ALICE:2020ugp}, the ALICE collaboration reports an excess of events in the high-mass region, corresponding to a resonance mass of $1725\pm17\mev$ and a width of $143\pm21\mev$, as determined with a simple Gaussian model.
+With a similar model, the STAR collaboration~\cite{Klein:2016dtn} obtained a mass of $1653\pm10\mev$ and a width of $164\pm15\mev$, which they noted was compatible with the spin-3 $\rho_3(1690)$.